-What is procrastination for an average remote employee?
 Well, it starts with the simple thought that you still have time.
 You put off important tasks and wait until it is too late.
-When you’re approaching the deadline, you start to panic and wish that you had more time—which you would have had, if you hadn’t been procrastinating.
+When you’re approaching the deadline, you start to panic and wish that you had more time— which you would have had, if you hadn’t been procrastinating.

 TL:DR – How to Stop Procrastinating

-2. Break Tasks into Smaller Chunks: To avoid getting overwhelmed by bigger projects, break them into smaller and actionable tasks.
+Break Tasks into Smaller Chunks: To avoid getting overwhelmed by bigger projects, break them into smaller and actionable tasks.
+This requires more discipline but makes the tasks more manageable.
 Be specific with the tasks you add to your to-do list.

-3. Observe Your Work Behavior: Identify your productivity cycles and schedule challenging tasks at your peak times.
+Observe Your Work Behavior: Make note of your workflow cycles and schedule challenging tasks at your peak times.

-4. Create a Work Routine: Consider your productivity cycles and create a daily routine that works best for you.
+Create a Work Routine: With your workflow cycles analyzed, create a daily routine that works best for you.

 Procrastination Definition